November 22, 2024

 • sediments, chemicals, and hard use can degrade waterproof membranes

 These are examples of hiker error more than waterproofing failure.
+I've personally tested more than 50 waterproof boots and shoes over 15,000+ miles of hiking and only suspect that the waterproofing failed in only three of them.
 In many cases, hikers can prevent (or significantly delay) wet feet by wearing waterproof pants or gaiters or restoring the DWR finish on their boots and shoes.

 "There's no such thing as waterproof"